Paternity leave is paid leave given to a father, husband or spouse, child’s adopter or intended parent of a child.

-This is your essential guide to paternity leave.
-We’ll cover your legal obligations as an employer, explain the benefits of paternity leave, and share a few ideas on how to develop a paternity leave policy that works for your business.
+To help you understand everything around paternity leave we have created a guide to UK paternity leave and pay.
+In this guide, we will cover the legal obligations as an employer, explain the benefits of paternity leave and share a few ideas on how to develop a paternity leave policy that works for your business.

-In UK law, when employees take time off because your partner’s having a baby, adopting a child, or having a baby through a surrogacy arrangement, they may be eligible for:
+In the UK, employees are allowed to take leave because their partner is having a baby, they are adopting a child or having a baby through a surrogacy arrangement.
+Through this employees may be eligible for:

 – 1 or 2 weeks’ paid Paternity Leave